thevisad/DayZ-Private-master/README.md

 DayZ Bliss Private Server
 =========================

-This is a private server project for DayZ.
-This code is currently compatible with DayZ 1.7.4.4 and ArmA 2 OA beta patch build 99113.

-This would not be possible without the work of Rocket and Guru Abdul.
-We also use the fantastic cPBO from Kegetys (www.kegetys.fi) and wget for Windows by the GnuWin32 team (gnuwin32.sourceforge.net).
+This is a private server project for DayZ which would not be possible without the work of Rocket and Guru Abdul.
 **NOTE**: No support is implied or offered for pirated copies of ArmA 2.

 Prerequisites
 =============

  - Windows (tested with 7 and Server 2008)
- - A working ArmA 2 Combined Ops dedicated server (Steam users must merge ArmA2 and ArmA2 OA directories) with recommended beta patch installed (http://www.arma2.com/beta-patch.php)
+ - A working ArmA 2 Combined Ops dedicated server (Steam users must merge ArmA2 and ArmA2 OA directories) with beta patch **99113** installed (http://www.arma2.com/beta-patch.php)
  - Microsoft Visual C++ 2010 SP1 x86 Redistributable (http://www.microsoft.com/en-us/download/details.aspx?id=8328)
  - MySQL Server 5.x with TCP/IP Networking enabled **NOTE:** You **must** use the official MySQL installer, not XAMPP (http://dev.mysql.com/get/Downloads/MySQL-5.5/mysql-5.5.27-win32.msi/from/http://cdn.mysql.com)
  - The decimal separator on your server MUST BE a period.
 If it is a comma, vehicle spawning (at least) will not work correctly. **NOTE:** If you use FireDaemon to start your server, you must re-create the service if you change the comma separator in Windows.